Paida-zoila/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 101-clean_emacs file is a script that deletes all files in the current working directory that end with the character ~ .

 The 102-tree file is a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.

+The 103-commas file is a script that lists all the files and directories of the current directory, separated by commas.